wduquette/whd-advent/BS.md

 Take nothing here too seriously.
 It's either wrong, out-of-date, or in the process of being overtaken by events.

+## Subsystems

+Some thoughts about the proper order to break things down into subsystems.

+1. Fundamental Utilities
+   1. tools.clj -- Basic Utility Commands.
+2. Basic Modules and Data Types, with no coupling
+   1. facts.clj -- The fact base is a nice, self-contained module.
+3. Game Entities -- TODO: Probably want a hierarchy.
+   1. entity.clj -- Definition and behavior of entities in general
+   2. room.clj -- Definition and behavior of room entities
+   3. thing.clj -- Definition and behavior of thing entities
+4. Game World
+   1. world.clj -- Defines the game entities and the initial state of of the game world.
+The data defined here is static once defined.
+   2. vocab.clj -- The vocabulary the player can use depends on the things that are defined.
+5. core.clj -- This should just be the setup and main routine.
+What else is currently in here?
+   1. @player
+   2. @inventory
+   3. Queries and actions based on these.
+   4. Command parser.
+Requires knowledge of vocab and actions.
+   5. Mainline code

 ## Questions about patterns

 Rooms and Things follow the same pattern.
 I've defined the entity module